Muneiahtellakula/weather/README.md

 # weather
-know the weather of place
+know the weather of place and also shown the place name also